 Unless you're a cosmetic chemist who formulates skincare for a living, you probably don't know the role or purpose of every single ingredient included in your products.
 Of course, the standout ingredients are easier to recognize and analyze.
 But then you come across ones like sodium lauroyl lactylate and have no idea what to make of them (let alone how to pronounce them).
 While sodium lauroyl lactylate might not be the hero ingredient that would lead you to buy a product, it does serve an important purpose in helping product formulation.
 Hey, they can't all be the star of the show, right?
+To help us dive deep into this relatively unknown ingredient and give us the answers we've been looking for, we turned to the experts.

 Meet the Expert